Key takeaways:

 Weave storytelling to connect with your audience emotionally.
 For instance, describe a day in the life of someone using your product and highlight the challenges they face and how your product solves them.
 Storytelling adds a human touch and makes the product more relatable.

-Optimizing your product landing page for SEO and conversions
+How to optimize your product landing page for SEO

 Basic SEO considerations